kakairesteven/Security-Best-Practices/bestpractices/content/CVE.md

 libraries, a separate CVE is assigned for each vendor affected.
 The exception is if no way to use the shared component without including the vulnerability.

 ## What is the Common vulnerability Scoring System, CVSS?
 CVSS is one of the ways to measure the impact of vulnerabilities, which is commonly known as the CVE score.
-The CVSS is a set of standards used to assess a vulnerability and assign a severity along a score of 0-10.
+The CVSS is a set of standards used to assess a vulnerability and assign a severity along a score of 0-10, based on exploitability, impact scope and other metrics.
 The current version of CVSS is V4.0, at the time of writing, which breaks down the scale as follows:

 <table>
   <thead>